 Training in the Story Massage Programme

 Are you inspired by these videos?
-We offer one day Story Massage courses around the country plus online and in-house training options.
-We teach you how to share the ten strokes and work with you to adapt stories or create your own.
+Ou popular online training course is open to all.
+We teach you how to share the ten strokes and adapt stories or create your own.
 The programme is supported by a book, DVD, wallcharts and stickers.
 Once trained, there are no further costs involved in implementing the programme.
-You can find out more about our training courses here: Training in the Story Massage Programme.
+You can find out more here: Story Massage Programme Online Course